ConIT-AG/tartt-sdk-ios/README.md

 4. **Loading Dummy Architect World**

     Wikitude needs a world to start rendering properly.
-To show the camera even before the world is downloaded we can send a simple dummy world to wikitude like this
+To show the camera even before the world is downloaded we use a simple dummy world like this

-    ```
         NSURL *architectWorldURL = [NSURL URLWithString:[TARTTHelper getDummyChannelPath]];
         [self.architectView loadArchitectWorldFromURL:architectWorldURL withRequiredFeatures:WTFeature_2DTracking];

-    ```
+5. **Prepare Request Options**
+    To get the right channel information TARTT will connect to parse.com and retrieve the needed information.
+Her

+6. **Start Config Request**

+    To get the available Channel information we use the following lines.
+Make sure your viewcontroller implementes the `TARTTChannelConfigRequestDelegate` protocol.

+        self.configRequest = [[TARTTChannelConfigRequest alloc] initWithApplicationID:@"*** PARSE APPLICATION KEY ***" andClientKey:@"***PARSE CLIENT KEY ***" andOptions:self.options];
+        [self.configRequest startRequestWithDelegate:self];